kodjokoudakpo/kodjokoudakpo.github.io/_news/announcement_2.md

 ---

- I started a new opportunity at World Bank Group, Poverty and Equity GP.
+ I started a new opportunity at The World Bank Group, Poverty and Equity GP.